 Be careful about focusing solely on the money

 As a starting point for this situation, identify the type(s) of acquirer that are most appealing.
 Understanding the persona(s) of your ideal acquirer(s) will help you assess what would be most appealing to them.
-Be sure to read my article on getting acquired; it includes a list of 10+ types of firms that might want to acquire your agency, to help you prioritize.
+Be sure to read my article on getting acquired; it includes a list of 10+ types of firms that might want to acquire your agency, to help you prioritize, and you also need to be careful with this, as there are counterfeit paycheck stubs and you need to learn to identify them.

 Example: Culture Clash vs. Culture Match